 Try to use the appropriate amount of parallelism.
 Since most workloads are not highly scalable, it is not always better to use more cores for your application.
 It can be beneficial to run scaling experiments to figure out the “sweet spot” of your application.

 Check the results of your job regularly to prevent waste of computational resources.
 You can also check if your job actually uses the allocated nodes in the intended way and if it runs with the expected performance.
 On meggie and emmy, it is also possible to access performance data of your finished jobs, including e.g. memory used, floating point rate and usage of the (parallel) file system.
-To review this information here, you need a job specific AccessKey, which can be found in the output file.
+To review this HPC job information, you need a job specific AccessKey, which can be found in the corresponding output file.

 Use the appropriate file system for your calculations.
 Doing tiny-size, high-frequency I/O on a parallel file may overload the metadata servers.
 When data becomes obsolete, delete it, especially on the parallel file systems (